QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints.md

 Hosts, or **Execution Hosts** are the locations where grains will be deployed from.
 While different grains behave differently, it's important to choose the right execution host for a grain to make sure authentication, networking and  configuration is all set for sandbox consumers use.
 Different grains in the same blueprint can use different Execution Hosts to allow maximum flexibility during the orchestration processes.

 :::info
-Hosts gives the flexibility of deploying the same blueprints over different cloud accounts and cloud vendors.
-For example - the same blueprint can be utilized for Azure or GCP simply by exposing the host as blueprint input allowing the user to choose his favorite cloud provider.
+Execution hosts gives the flexibility of deploying the same blueprints over different cloud accounts and cloud vendors.
+For example, the same blueprint can be utilized for Azure or GCP simply by exposing the host as a blueprint input, from which the end-user to choose his preferred cloud provider, each represented with a different execution host.
 :::

 The Execution host configuration must include: